Fans jeer as players take a knee in English soccer match

 It “strongly condemns the behaviors of any spectators that actively voice their opposition to such activities,” the FA said.

+“Having to say this is a pain," Kazim-Richards said, “but I’ll say it every single damn time this is why I STAND and STAND PROUD and I have to say every single person involved with (Derby) did too."

+He added that it "made me proud to wear this shirt with the boys today!!!”

-The topic of players taking a knee was discussed on a Millwall fans' forum this week and a statement from the first-team squad was published on the club’s official website on Friday.
+The topic of Millwall's players taking a knee was discussed on a fans' forum this week and a statement from the first-team squad was published on the club’s official website on Friday.

 “As a squad we are fully supportive of the entire football family’s efforts in ridding the sport, and society generally, of all forms of discrimination,” the statement read.